-- (v) has produced medical evidence of incapacity in support of a claim for:

-- Incapacity Benefit; or

-- Severe Disablement Allowance
+- V. has produced medical evidence of incapacity in support of a claim for: - Incapacity Benefit; or - Severe Disablement Allowance for a continuous period of not less than 28 weeks.

-(vi) has ceased receiving Attendance Allowance or Disability Allowance solely because he has been in residential accommodation for more than 4 weeks.
+VI. (vi) has ceased receiving Attendance Allowance or Disability Allowance solely because he has been in residential accommodation for more than 4 weeks.

-c) is over 60; and

-satisfied one of conditions in b) above before reaching 60; and has worked continuously since reaching the age of 60 d) is a lone parent.
+c) is over 60; and satisfied one of conditions in b) above before reaching 60; and has worked continuously since reaching the age of 60 d) is a lone parent.